wyager/smap/README.md

 ### Performance

 It's pretty fast.
 On my laptop, I can churn through 1.something million lines per second for short lines and a few hundred megabytes per second on long lines.
-I'll run out of RAM before I run out of time.
+I'll probably run out of RAM before I run out of time.
 Of course, faster is better, so please feel free to open an issue/PR with suggestions.